 - Email collection banner

-Who they are: Users who don’t purchase, but have left an email.
+Who they are: Users who don’t purchase but have provided an email address.

 What your goal is: Get them to make their first purchase.

-- Email with fresh sales right after visit
+- An email with fresh sales right after their visit

 Who they are: Customers who have made one purchase.